jks-liu/jks-liu.github.io/_posts/2013-05-08-nothing-but-just-test.md

 ## Test svg picture
 ![test svg](/pictures/test.svg)
-svg picture does not be supported!
+svg picture does not be supported in localhost but in github page!

 ## Test Pgyments
 {% highlight scheme %}